Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 Cartagena boat rental Rosario Islands (1)

-It’s one of the most popular tourist destinations on the Caribbean Coast.
-As a result, there are a few scams to avoid.
+It’s one of the most popular tourist destinations on the Caribbean Coast, so there are a few scams to avoid.

 9# The Guy Who Wants to Sell You the Perfect Tour